Dennis Byrd: Later life

 The Jets retired Byrd's No. 90 during a half-time ceremony on October 28, 2012, against the Miami Dolphins.
 However, it had been informally retired for some time before then; the Jets had not reissued No. 90 since Byrd's injury.

 Byrd was the co-author with journalist Michael D'Orso of an autobiographical work titled Rise and Walk: The Trial and Triumph of Dennis Byrd and the subject of a made-for-television film Rise and Walk: The Dennis Byrd Story.
 Peter Berg played him in the movie.

 Byrd spent several years traveling across the country and sharing his life story.
 He served as defensive line coach at Owasso High School in Owasso, Oklahoma and later at Lincoln Christian School in Tulsa.
 He lived outside of Tulsa with his wife, the former Angela Hales, and their four children.
 He was a devout Pentecostal.

 During the week leading up to the 2010–11 AFC Divisional matchup between the Jets and the Patriots, Byrd sent Jets' head coach Rex Ryan his tattered, cut up jersey that had been cut from his body on the day of his injury along with an inspirational letter addressed to the Jets.
 Ryan was so moved by this that he invited him to come out and personally address the team prior to the Patriots game.
 The inspired Jets carried his jersey to the coin toss prior to the game; the Jets won 28–21.

 Personal life

 Byrd was the third child of five born to Daniel and Nancy Byrd.
 He was born in Oklahoma City.
 Dennis and his wife Angela were married December 20, 1986 and had four children.

 Death

 Byrd was killed at approximately 11:15 a.m. on October 15, 2016, in a two-vehicle collision on Oklahoma State Highway 88 between Claremore and Oologah.
 According to the Oklahoma Highway Patrol report, a 17-year-old driver from Claremore veered his Ford Explorer into the oncoming lane, colliding with Byrd's Hummer H2.
 Byrd was 50 years old.
-His 12-year-old son, who was a passenger, was also injured in the accident.
+His 12-year-old son, who was a passenger, was also injured in the crash.